Gamut Seal of Approval Brings Trust Factor to Adaptive Fashion

 “The beauty of the word ‘adaptive’ is that it doesn’t deter other people from purchasing it,” says Jenks.
 “There are features that speak to everyone.
 That wasn’t what we had in mind, but it’s a fascinating finding.”

-Scheier says several brands have products in the pipeline and are on track to receive the Gamut Seal in 2023.
+Scheier says several additional brands have products in the development pipeline to receive the Gamut Seal.
 “We hope to get as many different products and services through the process as possible,” she adds.
 “That not only helps consumers get the best and most authentic products, it also gives companies a big support system.
 They can go through our process and know they’re doing things the best, most authentic way possible.”

 Learn more about the Gamut Seal of Approval at gamutmanagement.com/accreditation.